 How could this be happening?
 What was making people react to this beer in such a ferocious fashion?
 Regardless of the reasoning, it was a sight to behold and certainly a great entertainment while I scarfed down my bacon-egg-and-cheese bagel.

 But I think the explanation for this phenomenon is simple.
 Popular beer websites had ranked this particular beer “the best beer in the world,” and now the brewery can’t keep the consumers at bay.
-They haven’t been able to meet demand for the last two years and they probably won’t ever meet it again.
-Actually, I know they’re not even trying to.

 Now here’s the opinion part that I mentioned earlier.